Mobirise Web Builder

 • 2009

-Top 100 Private Companies - The Fort Worth Business Press ranked the Barney Holland Oil Company the 22nd largest privately-held company in Tarrant County with sales in 2008 of $150,000,000.
-It ranked 33rd in 2008, 29th in 2007 and 43rd in 2006.
+Top 100 Private Companies - The Fort Worth Business Press ranks the Company the 22nd largest privately-held company in Tarrant County with sales in 2008 of $150,000,000.

 • 2010